nathanielwendt/Syrup/README.md

   The output view-model defines the expected response of the handler.
 It is important to log internal errors/warnings/information if this expected view-model does not conform to its expectation.

-* Syrup Bottler
+* Syrup Bottler (Documentation)

   The syrup bottler is a utility that generates your api documentation.
 Simply run the syrup bottler cap from within your /doc or /wiki directory and it will examine all properly formatted SyrupHandlers and generate handlers for each resource type in markdown syntax.
+You can see an example of the generated documentation by viewing the Message-API.md file in the root of this project.

 ## Example
 There is an example under example.py that gives a sample hello world application implementing the three primary components of syrup as discussed above.